-Yes, my faith in miracles of God has always been a tenacious and unwavering type, no matter the storm that rages against me.
-I may bend but never break; such is the tenacity that underlines my faith.
+Yes, my faith in miracles of God has always been tenacious, no matter how the storm rages against me.
+I may bend but never break, such is the tenacity that underlines my faith.
 In fact, prior to the birth of Ryan, I did encounter similar challenges before I got pregnant.
-I suffered from multiple cyst and fibroids that declared my uterus and bladder their place of dwelling.
-These conditions necessitated me to undergo a major surgical operation to remove the illegal occupants, and with God standing by my side all through the process, the surgery was successfully performed.
+I suffered from multiple cyst and fibroids in my uterus and bladder.
+These conditions necessitated me to undergo a major surgical operation to remove the illegal occupants, the surgery was successfully performed.
 Then I just turned 36, and one fateful day when I visited my gynecologist, I was informed that the right side of my fallopian tube is blocked and I could only depend on the other side of the fallopian tube to conceive.
 This means I will have less chance to conceive.

 At that point, I felt so devastated and completely miserable on hearing the news about my chances of conception.
 I thought I was never going to have babies of my own anymore.
 In fact, the mere thought of it completely dissected my faith in womanhood and filled me with sorrows.

 Miracles do happen, and that’s one ace I will forever keep up my faith sleeve!
 A year later, I conceived and gave birth to my first daughter.
 It was the greatest and most celebrated moment in my life.
 Hardly had the drumbeats of joy, and in the following year, I again conceived and brought forth my son, Ryan.